DhavalSharma19/ISSU_Tool_Automation/README.md

 If epld_upgrade set as 1 in issu_matrix.csv file then we copy epld_image to the box using api.copy_to_device() <br>

-### Incompatibility Check :- <br>
-Execute command "show show incompatibility-all nxos + <issu_image>"

-First we execute the command "show boot mode".
-If this shows an error means LXC ISSU is not supported on current image/device and the function will show a warning and boot mode will be native.<br>

 ### LXC_issu variable is set as 1 :- <br>

 Now if boot mode is "LXC" and lxc_issu variable is set as 1 in the data file.
 So as boot mode set by user is lxc.
 Current Boot mode is already set lxc in device, so we can proceed with ISSU. <br>